ventus-ag/documentation/content/products/images/image-from-snapshot.md

 It may take a long time to create Images from a Volume, please wait until its status becomes active.
 {{% /notice %}}

-- get a list of Images related to the current Project:
+- Get a list of Images related to the current Project:
     `openstack image list`

     In our case the output will be next: